News

 TrendForce also said larger Taiwanese manufacturers that enter Starlink's supply chain usually have the resources and organizational systems needed to satisfy strict space testing requirements.

-Examples cited in the report include random vibration tests and separation shock tests.
+Examples include random vibration tests and separation shock tests.

 Smaller Taiwanese satellite component makers, by contrast, face greater difficulty joining Starlink's supplier network because their resources are more limited.